Chia-Network/chia-docs/docs/resources/faq.md

 - [Keybase - chia_offers](https://keybase.io/team/chia_offers) - #offers-trading channel is a forum where Chia Offers can be posted and accepted
 - [Offerpool.io](https://offerpool.io/) - an open-sourced, decentralized offers database built on top of OrbitDB and IPFS

-## Why am I seeing the following error when trying to share an offer to Keybase: “Failed to upload offer to Keybase:...”?
+## Why am I seeing the following error when trying to share an offer to Keybase: "Failed to upload offer to Keybase:..."?

-Please ensure that you have joined the chia_offers group first before hitting the “share” button.
+Please ensure that you have joined the chia_offers group first before hitting the "share" button.

-## Why do I see this error in Keybase when I click to Join Chia_Offers - “This team does not exist or it has no public information available”?
+## Why do I see this error in Keybase when I click to Join Chia_Offers - "This team does not exist or it has no public information available"?

-Ignore this error as this is a Keybase error, so long as you click on “Join Chia_offers”, you will get successfully added to the team to post or view offers.
+Ignore this error as this is a Keybase error, so long as you click on "Join Chia_offers", you will get successfully added to the team to post or view offers.

 ## Why don’t I see the offers option in my wallet?